Apply for TAFDC

 - You or someone in your family are a U.S. citizen or an eligible immigrant, and

-- Your income and assets are below the TAFDC limits.
+- Your income is below the TAFDC limits.

 - The income limit is based on your family size and the type of housing you live in.